Frequently Asked Questions

 Does my report to the University get forwarded to the police?

 The University resolution process is independent from the criminal justice process and generally reports are not forwarded to the police without permission from the complainant.
 However, certain circumstances may trigger mandatory reporting to law enforcement.
-For example, if sexual violence is being alleged and the respondent had been alleged to have committed sexual violence previously, your report stated that a weapon was used or that there were threats of future sexual violence against you or others.
-You will be notified if a report to law enforcement is made.
+You will be notified if a report to law enforcement is made that includes your personally identifiable information.
 An officer will reach out to ensure you understand your law enforcement options; you can choose whether or not you want to proceed with criminal proceedings.

 Do I have to name the respondent in my report to the University?

-You can choose whether to identify the respondent or not.
-If you want the University to pursue an investigation through the student investigation and hearing process, you must name the respondent.
-If you choose not to pursue an investigation, you do not need to name the respondent.
+No. You can choose whether to identify the respondent or not in your report.
+If you want the University to pursue a formal complaint against the respondent we will need the name.
+If you choose not to pursue a formal complaint, you do not need to name the respondent to obtain supportive measures.

 Will the University still help me if I experienced sexual misconduct off campus or while studying abroad?